TRIGGER WARNING: this story contains references to violence. Please do not read this post if you are sensitive to such issues.

 “My name is Jolie.
 I was recommended by Mandy.
 I’d love to see you today.”

-“No worries, Kelly!
+“Yes, you could say it’s urgent.
+But no worries regarding the price, Kelly!
 Mandy said you’re worth every penny!
 See you soon.”

 Jolie turned up on the dot, a beautiful and exquisitely dressed young lady.
 She had a face I could vaguely recognise and, after a short chat, realised I’d probably seen in glossy magazines like Tatler.
 She was a young socialite from one of the country’s wealthiest families, and hers was fast becoming a household name.

 But money can’t buy happiness.
-Even as Jolie placed her Hermes handbag on the seat beside her, the anguish permeating her entire aura had already reached out and hit me across the table.
+Even as Jolie placed her Birkin handbag on the seat beside her, the anguish permeating her entire aura had already reached out and hit me across the table.
 My eyes were also drawn to the tiny hearing aid on her left ear that she’d skilfully hidden with her long, honey brown curls.

 The Tarot deck I was shuffling fell apart as she spoke.
 Five cards shot out and lay face down on a haphazard track across the table.